Bosque del Apache National Wildlife Refuge: Terrain

-The Bosque del Apache is also made up of several acres of dry land.
+Bosque del Apache National Wildlife Refuge is also made up of thousands of acres of dry land.
 One unit contains 5,440 acres (23 km^{2}) of scrubland and desert terrain that is connected to the Chihuahuan desert.
 This area is called the Chupadera Peak Wilderness Unit.
 In addition to desert terrain, the Chupadera Peak Wilderness Unit is characterized by tall, reddish cliffs.